 needs very little, raspberry a little more, strawberry the most.

-This document was adapted from "How to Make Jellies, Jams and Preserves at Home."
+This recipe uses data based on "How to Make Jellies, Jams and Preserves at Home."
 Home and Garden Bulletin No. 56.
 Extension Service, United States Department of Agriculture.
 1982 reprint.
 National Center for Home Food Preservation, June 2005.